Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Moduli space and its symmetry locus

-As an element of $\PGL_2(\Fpbar)$, an automorphism is completely determined by specifying the images of three points.
-It follows that if a map has three distinct fixed point multipliers, the three fixed points are fixed by any automorphism, and the map has no nontrivial automorphisms.
-We first show that every map with two distinct fixed points with the same multiplier has a nontrivial automorphism. \begin{lem} Let $f\in \Rat_2(\Fpbar)$.
+does not also vanish. \begin{lem} Let $f\in \Rat_2(\Fpbar)$.
 If $f$ has two distinct fixed points with the same multiplier, then there exists an automorphism which maps the two fixed points to each other and fixes the third. \end{lem} \begin{proof} Let $f \in \Rat_2(\Fpbar)$ be a rational map which has two fixed points with the same multiplier $\lambda$.
 Note that $\lambda \neq 1$, since otherwise each fixed point has multiplicity at least $2$, and there can only be three fixed points for a degree $2$ map when counted with multiplicity.
 Label the multipliers of the three (with multiplicity) fixed points as $\lambda_1$, $\lambda_2$, and $\lambda_3$.
 Recall $\lambda_1\lambda_2 = 1 \iff \lambda_1=\lambda_2=1$ even in positive characteristic since the relation $\sigma_1 = \sigma_3+2$ implies the (formal) identities

 So we are in the case that $\lambda_1\lambda_2\neq 1$ and, by the Normal Forms Lemma \cite[Lemma~5.3]{Silvermana}, the map $f$ must be conjugate to a map of the form

 Then, conjugation by $z \mapsto \frac{1}{z}$ is an automorphism that permutes the fixed points $0$ and $\infty$. \end{proof}